marmelab/react-admin/docs/FilteringTutorial.md

 );
 ```

 Elements passed as `filters` are regular inputs.
-That means you can build sophisticated filters based on references, array values, etc. `<List>` hides all inputs in the filter form by default, except those that have the `alwaysOn` prop.
+That means you can build sophisticated filters based on references, array values, etc. `<List>` hides all inputs in the [`Filter Form`](./FilterForm.md) by default, except those that have the `alwaysOn` prop.

 **Tip**: For technical reasons, react-admin does not accept Filter inputs having both a `defaultValue` and `alwaysOn`.
 To set default values for always on filters, use the [`filterDefaultValues`](./List.md#filterdefaultvalues) prop of the `<List>` component instead.